qc-hybrid/CompQMB2026/index.md

 ---

 # About
-This workshop is focused on developing current and future computational methods and applications for quantum many-body systems, providing opportunities for future collaborations.
-The topics will cover quantum embedding theories, tensor networks, machine learning, and quantum algorithms/information.
+This workshop aims to build a community bridging applied mathematics and computational physics, with a focus on tensor networks, quantum computing, and related computational methods for quantum many-body systems.
+We bring together researchers from both fields to explore the intersection of mathematical techniques and physical applications, fostering collaboration and knowledge exchange.
+The primary goal is to establish and strengthen connections between the applied mathematics and computational physics communities working on these cutting-edge topics.

 A related hackathon will be held on March 6 - 8 (just after the workshop) in Naha.
 See [here](https://qc-hybrid.github.io/hackathon_in_okinawa_2026) for more details.